-A: When taken care of, irons can last beyond 5 season even with heavy use and practice rounds.
-Irons can show wear on their groove and if you begin to notice a reduction in spin rates on your shots it may be time to switch.
+A: When taken care of, cavity back irons can last beyond 5 season even with heavy use and practice rounds.
+Cavity back irons can show wear on their groove and if you begin to notice a reduction in spin rates on your shots it may be time to switch.

-Q: Where is the sweet spot on irons?
+Q: Where is the sweet spot on cavity back irons?

-A: The center of gravity, or sweet spot, or most irons is located in the middle of the club face.
+A: The center of gravity, or sweet spot, or most cavity back irons is located in the middle of the club face.
 Striking this sweet spot will result in the highest ball speeds during impact and the least amount of twisting.
 The result is a shot that feel great and performs at optimal conditions.
-Be aware that some blade style iron may have sweet spots located slightly towards the heel of the iron and help players reduce overdraw ball flights.
+Be aware that some blade style iron may have sweet spots located slightly towards the heel of the cavity back iron and help players reduce overdraw ball flights and ball speed.

 Q: What are game improvement irons?

 A: Game improvement irons are larger style cavity back irons that provide golfers lower centers of gravity and more perimeter weighting.
-These iron models promote higher launch and more distance at lower swing speeds than smaller club options.
-Game-improvement irons can be a great option if you are looking for more distance and more help from the fairways and rough.
+These cavity back iron models promote higher launch and more distance at lower swing speeds than smaller club options.
+Game-improvement irons can be a great option if you are looking for more distance, ball speed and more help from the fairways and rough.